 Beyond the Hotel: Developments in Artificial Intelligence

-Artificial Intelligence can do great things for your hotel, but it is also emerging as a driving force in many other fields.
+Artificial Intelligence can do amazing things for your hotel, but it is also emerging as a driving force in many other fields.
 Here are a few fascinating recent developments related to AI:

 Machine Learning and AI are now being used to revolutionize the way we eat.
 One startup in particular is using AI to produce food and make farming more efficient.
 FarmLogs tracks factors such as rainfall, crop health, and nitrogen levels to gain important insights about agriculture.
 It then advises farms on how to increase yields and profitability.
 Other companies, like Israeli startup Prospera, are exploring how AI can impact food growth, so we will surely be seeing some major progress in this area in the coming years.
 And it isn’t just about data, either.
 With workforces declining, some farmers are deploying robots to do the harvesting, and monitor important changes on farms.
 With AI, these harvesting robots can even learn which produce is ripe and which to leave in the fields, eliminating a major source of food waste.
 These technologies are more controversial, but companies assure that they are geared towards helping farmers rather than replacing human labor.